-In this program of the volunteering in Ghana you will be able to give the best of you with children between 3 and 16 years old, you will collaborate in the schools of the village.
-According to your profile and together with you we will choose which group and ages of children to collaborate with.
+In this program with volunteering in Ghana, you will be able to give the best of you with children between 3 and 16 years old, collaborating in the schools of the village.
+According to your profile and in collaboration with you, we will choose which group and ages of children to collaborate with.
 Rural education in Africa.

 GENERAL MEDICAL CARE

-If you like the health branch, the Medical Assistance volunteer program in Ghana will appeal to you very much.
-You will collaborate in the local hospital, in the schools, in the communities both by assisting the doctors and by giving prevention talks.
+If you like the health field, you will love the Medical Assistance volunteer program in Ghana.
+You will collaborate in the local hospital, in schools, and in the communities both by assisting the doctors and by giving prevention talks.

-These are some of the needs where as a volunteer in Ghana you will address in collaboration with local peers will be:
+These are some of the needs where as a volunteer in Ghana you will address in collaboration with local peers:

-- The poverty that causes poor health and lack of opportunity
+- Poverty that causes poor health and lack of opportunity

 - Lack of materials